Could your job be putting your hearing at risk?

 Left unaddressed, hearing loss can worsen with time, and could lead to tinnitus (ringing in the ears), social isolation, depression and other effects on our mental health.

 If you believe your hearing, or that of a loved one has been affected by working in a noisy environment, it's important to get your hearing tested as early at possible.
-You can book your FREE* hearing check with your local HEARINGLife clinic by clicking here, or by giving our team a call on 1800 030 502.
+You can book your no cost* hearing check with your local HEARINGLife clinic by clicking here, or by giving our team a call on 1800 030 502.

 1Queensland Government, Noise induced hearing loss.
 Accessed July, 2017.